cppis/k8s-tutorials/tutorial.nginx+phpfpm-pod/README.md

 # tutorial.01

-This tutorial shows how to create a `nginx+php-fpm` app in a Kubernetes.
+This tutorial shows how to create a `nginx + php-fpm` app in a Kubernetes.

 <br/>